PSYCH-PHD - Psychology (PhD)

 Core Course Requirement

 Consistent with the program’s goal of fostering breadth and engagement across all areas of the department, students are encouraged to take all five core courses spanning the five areas of the department.
-If a student takes five core courses, the units and grade of the fifth course are counted towards the student’s advanced units.
+If a student takes five core courses, the units and grade of the fifth course are counted toward the student’s advanced units.

 Foundations of Cognition